d3akhtar/Bug-Database/README.md

 ## Requirements: ##
 - SQL (Server) 8.0.36 - https://dev.mysql.com/downloads/installer/
-	- in the "Accounts and Roles" section, click add user with the username "bugbytes" and leave the password section empty for that user
+	- in the "Accounts and Roles" section, click add user with the username "bugbytes" and leave the password section empty for that user.
+Otherwise, stick with the default settings.
 - Node js v20.10.0-x64 - https://nodejs.org/en/download

 ## Setup: ##